rangsimanketkaew/Auto-NWChem/README.md

 # NWChem Compilation

 My personal shell script for auto compile NWChem program on CentOS 6.x &amp; 7.x Linux-based.
 Don't trust the script but it works for me.
 However, this script could be adjusted and adapted to perform an installation on other Linux distribution as well.
+Moreover, if you have any problems you can visit the [Q&A forum of NWChem](http://www.nwchem-sw.org/index.php/Special:AWCforum).

 ### Requirement
 * CentOS version 6.x or 7.x (or other Linux distro)